Toafu/Genshin-Impact-Reminders/README.md

 •Server time zone support!

-•Custom message support so you can remember that one thing you always forget
+•Custom message slot so you can remember that one thing you always forget

 ## How can I use this bot?
 Join the Discord server with this link: https://discord.gg/JpUuxQRxnV

+## Getting Started - Important Commands (Default prefix `b!`)

+`b!help` will open an interactive help menu.
+Select the reaction that corresponds with the type of command you need.
+Information about the command and how to use it will be provided.

+`b!characters` will display the list of supported characters and `b!weapons` will display the list of supported weapons.

+`b!add <Character Name/ID>` and `b!remove <Character Name/ID>` add and remove characters from your tracking list, respectively.

+`b!equip <Weapon Name/ID>` and `b!unequip <Weapon Name/ID>` do likewise but for weapons.

+Once you are done creating your tracking lists, run `b!agenda` to receive an agenda similar to the image at the top of this README.

 ## What Makes This Bot Run
 •Discord.js | Javascript

 •Heroku Deployment for Hosting

+•MongoDB for database queries

 THIS IS CURRENTLY A WORK IN PROGRESS